roq-trading/roq-test/README.md

 * Wait 30 seconds
 * Cancel order

-A number of situations could terminate the test, for example
+A number of situations could cause the test to terminate early, for example

 * Disconnect between gateway and market
 * Order status is complete (filled)